asharytamano/mliterature/README.md

 🕊️ Acknowledgments

-• All contents are from the book "Sempad a Maradika a Paninggalan sa Ranao" based on the thoughts and ideas of Tingcap G. Onadi, and written by Jamel S. Macarampat<br>
+• All contents are from the book "Sempad a Maradika a Paninggalan sa Ranao" based on the thoughts and ideas of the late Tingcap G. Pandi, and written by Jamel S. Macarampat.<br>
-• The late Senator Dr. Ahmad Alonto for his translation of Rizal's My Last Farewell (Mori a Kapranon)<br>
+• The late Senator Dr. Ahmad Alonto for his translation of Rizal's My Last Farewell (Mori a Kapranon).<br>
-• Maranao scholars and elders for preserving oral traditions<br>
+• Maranao scholars and elders for preserving oral traditions.<br>
-• All contributors to the ongoing cultural digitization of Lanao heritage<br>
+• All contributors to the ongoing cultural digitization of Lanao heritage.<br>